MartinSteefStefko/pokedex-monorepo/README.md

 Run `npx nx serve rest_pokedex_node` to start the development server.
 Happy coding!

+Note: If new fastify app cannot find the library, remove node_modules. pnpn-lock.yaml and do:
+`pnpm i`

 ## Build for production

 Run `npx nx build rest_pokedex_node` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.